mehulagg/gitlab/doc/user/group/index.md

 1. Expand the **Path, transfer, remove** section.
 1. In the Restore group section, select **Restore group**.

+## Prevent group sharing outside the group hierarchy

+This setting is only available on top-level groups.
+It affects all subgroups.

+When checked, any group within the top-level group hierarchy can be shared only with other groups within the hierarchy.

+For instance, given groups **Animals > Dogs**, **Animals > Cats**, and **Plants > Trees**, with this setting checked in the Animals group.
+Then Dogs group could be shared with Cats group, because they share the same top-level group, Animals.
+However, Dogs could not be shared with Trees, because Trees lies outside the Animals group hierarchy.

+1. Go to the group's **Settings > General** page.
+1. Expand the **Permissions, LFS, 2FA** section.
+1. Select **Restrict sharing of subgroups to other subgroups within `<group_name>`**.
+1. Select **Save changes**.

 ## Prevent a project from being shared with groups

 Prevent projects in a group from [sharing